Optimal strategies for weighted ray search: The competitive ratio of

 It is straightforward to verify that $h_{q,1} = 1$.
 In the remainder we show that $h_{q,q+1} \le 1$, which will complete the proof.
-The cases $q = 1,2,3$ are also verified immediately, so we assume in the remainder that $q \ge 4$.
+The cases $q = 1,2,3$ are also verified immediately, so we can further assume that $q \ge 4$.
+To bound $h_{q,q+1}$ we will first prove the auxiliary fact